exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The frequency (in number of Exonum blocks) of checking the Bitcoin blockchain to update the LECT of the node.

-### Global settings
+### Global configuration

 #### Bitcoin public keys

-As it was written earlier, every validator should store its own [private key](#bitcoin-private-keys).
+As written earlier, every validator should store its own [private key](#bitcoin-private-keys).
 Corresponding public keys are stored in the global configuration.